 PREPPING THE GRILL Your grill should be clean, and it should be at the right temperature.
-If the grill is too hot, you will burn the outside of the burger, before the inside is cooked; if it’s too cold they won’t release from the grill, and they will most likely turn out dry.
+If the grill is too hot, you will burn the outside of the burger before the inside is cooked; if it’s too cold, they won’t release from the grill, and they will most likely turn out dry.
 Before heating up the grill, hit the grate with a wire brush to knock off any leftover burned bits from the last BBQ session.
-When I grill burgers, I use a 2-zone system.
+When I grill burgers, I use a two-zone system.
 One side of the grill is screaming hot, and the other half is lower in temperature.
-If you are using coals, one side will have more coals than the other, if you are using gas, turn the burners down on one side.
-The hot side of the grill should be around 450f (230c), and the cooler side should be around 300f (150c).
-To test this out, if you hold your hand over the hot side, you should only be able to keep it there for around 1 second.
-The cooler side does not have to be so exact; it should be hot, but not screaming hot.
+If you are using coals, one side will have more coals than the other; if you are using gas, turn the burners down on one side.
+The hot side of the grill should be around 450° F (230° C), and the cooler side should be around 300° F (150° C).
+To test this out, if you hold your hand over the hot side, you should only be able to keep it there for around one second.
+The cooler side does not have to be so exact; it should be hot but not screaming hot.
 Once the grill is hot, wad up a paper towel, dip it in some veggie oil, and run it over the grate.
 You might get a flair up from the dripping oil, but that’s okay; it will go away.
 You now have a stick-free grate.

-COOKING THE BURGERS You want the indented side of the burger to be on top, so flip to the other side, season with salt & pepper (if using) and then place the seasoned side on the hot grill.
-Lay the burgers on the hot side of the grill, and allow them to cook, undisturbed, for 2 minutes.
-Then season the top side with salt & pepper, flip the burgers, and cook an additional 2 minutes.
-Move them over to the cooler side, and continue cooking until it reaches an internal temperature of 160 degrees
+COOKING THE BURGERS You want the indented side of the burger to be on top — so flip to the other side, season with salt and pepper (if using), and then place the seasoned side on the hot grill.
+Lay the burgers on the hot side of the grill, and allow them to cook, undisturbed, for two minutes.
+Then season the top side with salt and pepper, flip the burgers, and cook an additional two minutes.
+Move them over to the cooler side and continue cooking until it reaches an internal temperature of 160 degrees.

-LEAVE THE BURGERS ALONE Never ever use your spatula to press down on the burgers.
-That’s another rookie mistake.
-All you are doing is pushing the juices out of the burger, and dropping them onto the hot coals….
+LEAVE THE BURGERS ALONE Never ever use your spatula to press down on the burgers — that’s another rookie mistake.
+All you are doing is pushing the juices out of the burger and dropping them onto the hot coals.
 Leave them alone.

 WHAT ABOUT THE CHEESE It’s all in the timing.
-Most people put the cheese on too soon, and it winds up dripping off the burgers and onto the hot coals… What a waste of good cheese.
+Most people put the cheese on too soon, and it winds up dripping off the burgers and onto the hot coals — what a waste of good cheese.
 Add the cheese in the last minute of cooking.

 SHOULD I COVER THE GRILL WHILE THE BURGERS ARE COOKING?
-In most case, the answer to that question is no. When you cover your grill, you are essentially turning it into an oven… Are you baking these burgers, or are you grilling them?
+In most case, the answer to that question is no. When you cover your grill, you are essentially turning it into an oven.
+Are you baking these burgers, or are you grilling them?
 Burgers are best grilled with the majority of the heat coming from the bottom.
 When you cover the grill, you are surrounding them with heat.
 The results of a covered grill will be dryer burgers.
 I HATE it when that happens.

 SERVING SUGGESTION Serve as soon as they are cooked.
 The longer they sit around, the dryer they will become.
-This is not a steak, or roast that needs to rest.
-Use the 1,2,3 method: Off the grill, on the bun, in the mouth… It’s as simple as 1,2,3.
+This is not a steak or roast that needs to rest.
+Use the “1,2,3 method”: Off the grill, on the bun, in the mouth — It’s as simple as 1,2,3.

 Appendix J